公益財団法人 広島平和文化センター国際市民交流課

 Garbage Collection

-Put your garbage out at your designated collection point by 8:30 am on the collection day for each category.
-Ask your neighbors or contact the Sanitation Offices to find out where your designated collection point is.
+Put your garbage out at your designated collection point by 8:30 am on the collection day (specific day of the week when household waste is collected) for each category.
+You may ask your neighbors or contact the Sanitation Office to find out where your designated collection point is.

 Collection days differ according to category and residential area.
 For more information about collection days in your area, see: